rust-bitcoin/rust-secp256k1/secp256k1-sys/README.md

 - Where `<version-code>` is the secp256k1-sys version number underscored: `0_1_2`.
 - Where `<rev>` is the git revision of libsecp256k1 to checkout.

-## Note

-The build dependency `cc` might require a recent version of the rust compiler.
-If you want to compile it with rust 1.22.0, pin its version in your `Cargo.lock` with `cargo update -p cc --precise 1.0.41`.

 ## Linking to external symbols

 For the more exotic use cases, this crate can be used with existing libsecp256k1